 His second book, Catching the Sky, written with extreme motorsports star Colten Moore, came out in early 2016.
 The book — published by 37 Ink, an imprint of Atria at Simon & Schuster — tells the unlikely story of the Moore brothers from the panhandle of Texas and the tragedy that tore them apart.
 Publisher’s Weekly recently hailed it as “an early contender for 2016’s top sports books.”

-He has written for the New York Times Magazine, Esquire, the Boston Globe Magazine, Boston Magazine, Runner’s World, and the Dallas Morning News.
-And he has also contributed to several National Public Radio shows, including Morning Edition, All Things Considered, Marketplace, Here & Now, Weekend America, and Only a Game.
+O’Brien has written for the New York Times Magazine, Men’s Health, Slate, Esquire.com, the Boston Globe Magazine, Boston Magazine, USA Today, and the The Oxford American, the Southern Magazine of Good Writing.
+And he’s a regular contributor to several National Public Radio shows, including This American Life, Morning Edition, All Things Considered, Marketplace, Here & Now, and Only A Game.

 He often tells his wife that he is not a word guy, but evidence suggests otherwise.
 He’s a recipient of the Casey Medal for Meritorious Journalism, a graduate of Northwestern University, a little league coach, room dad, and the best parallel parker you’ve ever met.

 He cannot hit a curveball.